Animal tattoo: Biomedical

+Wildlife

+Wildlife researchers sometimes need to be able to identify individual animals over time, so they may tattoo identifying marks on animals such as fish.
+This method has been applied for wild animals including rodents and other small mammals, lizards and other small reptiles, and medium-sized mammals such as possums.
+Ultraviolet ink tattoos, which are mostly invisible under normal light, may be used instead of dark ink.

 Art and aesthetics

-Tattoo artist Bob Shaw stated that in middle of the 20th century, himself, as well as many other tattoo artists, used to tattoo the pink marks on dogs’ noses to make them appear completely black for either aesthetic reasons, or to avoid sunburn.
+Tattoo artist Bob Shaw stated that in middle of the 20th century, himself, as well as many other tattoo artists, used to tattoo the pink marks on dogs' noses to make them appear completely black for either aesthetic reasons, or to avoid sunburn.
 Shaw reported that many of his friends that were performing these types of tattoos had black marks on their hands, from the dogs jumping from pain.
 These tattoo procedures were performed at the veterinary clinic, and dogs were administered a small amount of anaesthetic to avoid great pain.

 Wim Delvoye (b.1965) has an artistic and conceptual practice involving the tattooing of live pigs, which he began in 1997.
 Delvoye is known for tattooing 'pop culture' symbols directly onto live pigs, which he then exhibits them in galleries or on his Art Farm.
 This has provoked debate about the morality of this art form.

-An example of tattooing animals for decorative means occurred in Detroit in 2007, where at least seven pet shops in the metro area sold tattooed Parrot Cichlid fish for Valentine’s Day.
-These fish were tattooed with pink lips and the text ‘I (heart) U’ on their bodies.
+An example of tattooing animals for decorative means occurred in Detroit in 2007, where at least seven pet shops in the metro area sold tattooed Parrot Cichlid fish for Valentine's Day.
+These fish were tattooed with pink lips and the text 'I (heart) U' on their bodies.
 An injection or a laser was used on the fish in order to imprint a permanent design.
 This was therefore administered purely for aesthetic means, which provoked disappointment from animal rights activists.

 Ethical implications

-The discourse surrounding the treatment of animals dates back to ancient religious texts; Eastern religions such as Buddhism and Hinduism abandoned the concept of animal sacrifice in their biblical texts, as Eastern philosophy believes in non-violence to all living beings.
-In the Islamic religion, adherents are taught that Allah has granted humans with power over animals, however, bad treatment of animals is wholly forbidden.

 The philosophy of animal welfare implies that humans have the power or right over animals, and are therefore responsible for their well-being.
 The concept of 'animal well-being' accounts for an animal's stress, suffering, physical health and behavioural needs.
 However, this dominion that humans possess over animals has provoked conflicted attitudes toward the practice of pet tattooing; although people assert that tattooing animals can evoke harm and pain upon the animal, others believe that it is within their rights as an owner.
-This 'dominion over animals' is a Judeo-Christian concept, and explains the complex relationship between humankind and animals.
-The major world religions have therefore had great impact on societal attitudes toward the treatment of animals, where non-violence to all living creatures is a commonly shared philosophy among the majority of major religions.